JanWood2013/JanEngineering/README.md

 -------------------
 I want to be a race engineer in F1 (Formula 1) and here I share you what I am doing for it!
-(If an image should be strange, look at it in GitHub/My Profile/JanEngineering)  🔗GitHub: https://github.com/JanWood2013
+(If an **image should be strange**, look at it in GitHub/My Profile/JanEngineering)  🔗GitHub: https://github.com/JanWood2013

 **🎓School (and English) for F1**
 //08.07.2026, 5:33pm//